pragma-/pbot/doc/Modules.md

 Modules are external command-line executable programs and scripts that can be loaded via PBot Factoids.

+Command arguments are passed to Module scripts/programs as command-line arguments.
+The standard output from the Module script/program is returned as the command result.
+The standard error output is stored in a file named `<module>-stderr` in the `modules` directory.

 ## Creating modules
 Suppose you have the [Qalculate!](https://qalculate.github.io/) command-line program and you want to provide a PBot command for it.
 You can create a _very_ simple